rwpogge/TeachingGraphics/README.md

 Plots demonstrating the Maxwell-Boltzmann distribution for gasses and Jeans Escape.

+### Climate

+Plots demonstrating the Maxwell-Boltzmann distribution for gasses and Jeans Escape.

 ## Dependencies

 Written and tested with Python 3.12 (Anaconda distro), using the following packages.